TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Xclasses/Index.rst

 How does it work?
 =================

-In general every class instance in the Core and in extensions that stick to the recommended :ref:`coding guidelines <cgl>` is created with the API call :code:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()`.
+In general every class instance in the `Core`:pn: and in extensions that stick to the recommended :ref:`coding guidelines <cgl>` is created with the API call :code:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()`.
 The methods takes care of singletons and also searches for existing XCLASSes.